openthread/ot-docs/site/en/reference/cli/concepts/udp.md

     Done
     ```

     The use of `::` denotes that the `bind` should use the unspecified IPv6 address,
     therby having the UDP/IPv6 stack assign the binding IPv6 address.
 For complete
-options with `udp bind`, refer to [`udp bind`](https://openthread.io/reference/cli/commands#bbr_state#udp_bind).
+    options with `udp bind`, refer to [udp bind](https://openthread.io/reference/cli/commands#bbr_state#udp_bind).

 1. On Node 2, open a UDP socket.